urbandroid-team/dont-kill-my-app/_vendors/stock_android.md

 ## Android P

 There's a special option in **Settings > Apps > Your app > Advanced > Battery > Background restrictions**.
-If users accidentally enable this option it will break their apps.
+If users accidentally enable this option, it will break their apps.
 And users do enable that option!

 ## Pie and pre-Pie

-If you see background processing issues, overall it is a good idea to make your app not battery optimized to ensure it gets the freedom it needs to perform in the background.
+If you see background processing issues, overall it is a good idea to make your app _not battery optimized_ to ensure it gets the freedom it needs to perform in the background.

 For that: